-Naturalization is the process by which United States citizenship is conferred upon a foreign born citizen or national after he or she has fulfilled the requirements established by Congress.
-Once a person naturalizes, the individual becomes a citizen of the United States.
+Naturalization is the process by which U.S. citizenship is granted to a foreign citizen or national after he or she fulfills the necessary qualifications.

 U.S. Citizenship may be obtained through Permanent Residency or through marriage.
 Some of the qualifications are the same, but there are some varying requirements depending on which process you pursue.

 - Have lived within the state, or USCIS district with jurisdiction over the applicant’s place of residence, for at least three months prior to the date of filing the application;

 - Reside continuously within the United States from the date of application for naturalization up to the time of naturalization;